-All applicants whose projects have identified curable deficiencies must be given at least five (5) business days to address and adequately resolve any deficiencies.
+All applicants whose projects have identified curable deficiencies must be given at least until the end of business the following day to address and adequately resolve any deficiencies.
 If deficiencies cannot be sufficiently addressed, the applicant cannot move forward in the process.
 Applicants can appeal the determination based on the appeal policy outlined below.